ariellio/QuickSong/README.md

   * Users can share their quickSong with friends by sharing the link

 ## Technologies
-  * Web Audio API
+  * Tone.js
-    *  To access audio and be able to customize how it is played.
-May substitute completely by using Howler.js instead.
+    *  To create custom drum sounds and to create user controlled tempo functionality as well.

   * FreeSound API
     * Using to access samples for users to pick an instrument and a BPM